huntergps/handbook-docs/Fuse/03 - UI Components.md

 > ## $(Opacity)

 You can set the transparency of objects using the `Opacity`-property.

 	<Panel>
 		<Opacity Value="0.5" />
 	</Panel>

 When the `Opacity` is set to 0.0, the element is fully transparent and will no longer respond to @(HitTest:HitTests).
 When the `Opacity` is set to 1.0, the element will be at its default state.

 > ## Layers
+TODO: AUTH:

 > ## $(Effects)